 Unfortunately, it is all too common that promises made are promises broken.
-And this is no exception in British Columbia wills variation cases.
-Oftentimes, a parent or parents will promise their children an even share in the estate upon their death.
+This is no exception in British Columbia wills variation cases.
+Oftentimes, a parent or parents will promise their children an even share of the estate upon their death.
 But when one sibling promises to sell their share to another in exchange for an act, deed, etc., then later breaks that promise, is there anything the family can do?
-That is the question in proprietary estoppel claims.
+That is the question in Canada proprietary estoppel claims.

 What Is a Proprietary Estoppel Claim?

 Proprietary estoppel works to enforce the terms of a promise made.
 In order to utilize proprietary estoppel in an estate litigation case, three conditions must be met.

 - A promise or assurance is made to which the claimant expects to enjoy a right or benefit over property;

 - The claimant reasonably relies on the promise, and this reliance is reasonable in light of the circumstances; and

 - The claimant suffers a detriment as a result of this reasonable reliance so that it would be unjust for the party who initiated the promise to go back on their word.